ngzuwayne/Ultimate-Tic-Tac-Toe-In-Scala/README.md

 I have a YouTube video, addressed to my lecturer, explaining my program: https://youtu.be/2XCmaEIh5Hg

-I also brought this from a private repository under my university onto this repository I created for myself.
+I brought this over from a private repository under my university onto this public repository I created for myself.

-I did this after an interview I had for my internship.
+I decided to do this after an interview I had for my internship.